The New Guy: Production

-The film was shot in Austin and around Austin (San Marcos, Elgin, and Del Valle) utilized Texas State University, Driskell Hotel, and an FYE at Lakeline Mall between October 23, 2000 to January 12, 2001.
+The film was shot in Austin and around Austin (San Marcos, Elgin, and Del Valle) used Texas State University, Driskell Hotel, and an FYE at Lakeline Mall between October 23, 2000, to January 12, 2001.

 Unrated version

 In the 92-minute unrated cut, Dizzy appears to be a "child of divorce."
 He once had a mother named Beth Anne but she left the family while Dizzy was doing his "godfather of soul" routine.
 Miss Kiki Pierce talks about Dizzy's excessive masturbation and becomes his stepmother in the uncensored version (unlike the PG-13 version).

 According to the storyline in the uncensored version, Gil Harris had apparently murdered a guy in Rhode Island before being sent off to prison while no back story was made for the name in the theatrical version.

 Reception

-Rotten Tomatoes gives the film a score of 7% based on 99 reviews, with an average rating of 3.30/10.
+Rotten Tomatoes gives the film a score of 7% based on 98 reviews, with an average rating of 3.30/10.
 The consensus reads: "Incoherent, silly, and unoriginal, The New Guy offers up the same old teen gross-out comedy cliches."
-On Metacritic, the film has a 24% rating, indicating "generally unfavorable reviews" based on reviews from 23 critics.

 The film grossed $31,167,388 worldwide against a $13 million production budget.